Carl Friedrich Goerdeler: Views on the "Jewish Question"

-20 July
+20 July Plot

 In May 1944, Goerdeler revived his idea of 1943 of talking Hitler into resigning as a way of achieving a peaceful end to Nazi Germany.
 Again, Goerdeler proposed to meet with Hitler, explain to him why his leadership was defective, and hope that Hitler would resign and appoint Goerdeler his successor.
 Again, it took considerable effort on the part of Goerdeler's friends to talk him out of this plan, which they considered to be as bizarre as it was impractical.
 The British historian Ian Kershaw commented that Goerdeler's plans to talk Hitler into resigning reflected a certain lack of realism on his part.
 In June 1944, Goerdeler finished his final Cabinet list.
 Had the putsch of 20 July 1944 succeeded, the Cabinet that would have taken power included the following: